-The RIAI has called on the Government to see Budget 2022 as an opportunity to address serious societal issues including Ireland’s response to climate change, the on-going housing crisis and sustainable growth.
+The RIAI has called on the Government to use Budget 2023 as an opportunity to address the ongoing need for quality housing, prioritising Ireland’s response to climate change and streamlining procurement for the benefit of all.

 Reducing VAT on Professional Architectural Services to 13.5%

-The process to assess eligibility to tender for work should be streamlined though the use of ‘Procurement Passports’.
+The process to assess eligibility to tender for work should be streamlined though the use of ‘Procurement Passports’ to remove unnecessary bureaucracy for greater efficiency.
 The system would allow architects and other construction professionals to submit information such as turnover, staffing levels and other standard tender information to a central portal and avoid duplication of efforts and the associated administrative burden.

 Providing Guidance and Compensation to Address Inflation